Professional-Grade Legal Intelligence. Changing the Practice of Law.

 Research conversation to structured brief ammunition.
 One click.

 Curation is the hardest part of using AI for legal work.
 Essential facts and citations are scattered across dozens of messages.
 Starting a new conversation means losing that context.
 Sharing with a colleague means asking them to comb through someone else’s AI chat.
 Curation solves all of it.
-Scan the conversation, detect every legal issue discussed, and extract exact quotes, reasoning, and findings organized by doctrine.
-Select specific messages, provide natural language instructions, or let the system detect issues automatically.
+Scan the conversation, let the system detect every legal issue discussed automatically.
+Select specific messages, provide natural language instructions, or let the system handle it.
 Full provenance on every extraction.
 The curated report becomes the ideal way to seed a fresh conversation without burning tokens re-ingesting documents, or to hand off research to a colleague with the noise stripped out and the findings structured.

 You